umarkhancodes/Dice_DeepLearning_Course/README.md

 # Dice_DeepLearning_Course
-Jupyter Notebooks for the course delivered for Dice Analytics
+Jupyter Notebooks for the course I taught in Dice Analytics